TriumphLLC/Blend4Web/doc_src/colors.rst

 Gamma in Node Materials
 =======================

-Nodes for Colouring
+Nodes for Coloring
 -------------------

-Unpacking (sRGB -> Linear) is required when textures and vertex colors are used for colouring (not for masking).
+Unpacking (sRGB -> Linear) is required when textures and vertex colors are used for coloring (not for masking).
 The texture node and Vertex Color output of Geometry node implement unpacking automatically.

 Note that the alpha channel of a texture node is not corrected.
 Its values are in the linear space.